 In some places, Manitoba soil is great for supporting a foundation.
 But, in many places, the soil is mucky, sloppy, and silty.
 This kind of soil is horrible for support.
 It shifts, moves, and in some cases makes it impossible to install a concrete foundation.

-When we install a screw pile, we use a computer that tells us how much torque (force) we’re putting on each screw pile.
+When we install a helical screw pile, we use a systems that tells us how much torque (force) we’re putting on each helical screw pile to advance it in the ground.
 By measuring this force, and doing a little math, we can tell what kind of soil we’re dealing with.
 It also means that we can go as deep as we need, until we hit firm, quality soil.

 With concrete, loose soil can prevent a hole from being excavated at all.
 Sometimes, the loose soil won’t be strong enough to support the foundation long-term.
 This can lead to your foundation shifting or sinking.